haproxy/haproxy/doc/lua-api/index.rst

   :returns: A :ref:`converters_class`

   This attribute contains a Converters class object.
-The functions of this object returns always a string.
+The functions of this object always return a string.

 .. js:attribute:: AppletHTTP.f